 We recommend the Redington Sonic-Pro Waders for avid anglers who get out on the water at every chance they get.
 These waders are excellent quality, made from premium materials, and they are both comfortable and easy to get in and out of.
 Whilst waders do make fishing in cold water much more enjoyable, it can be a hassle to get in and out of most waders on the market.

-The unique feature of the waterproof zip in the Sonic-Pro HDZ waders eliminates this difficulty, making it easy to get in and out of your waders.
+The unique feature of the waterproof zip in the Sonic-Pro HDZ waders eliminates this difficulty, making it easy to get in and out of them.
 This really does make a difference, especially if you plan on being out all day and may need to get in and out of your waders more than once.
-More than that, these waders are both breathable and very comfortable to wear, whilst being durable and hard-wearing.
+More than that, they are both breathable and very comfortable to wear, whilst being durable and hard-wearing.

 The TideWe fishing waders with boots are lightweight, waterproof and suitable for men and women.
 Quick release buttons on the suspenders make these easy to put on, and they pack down to a small size.